svoimoy/geb/docs/getting-started/cli.md

 pretty boring eh?

+Look around the files that were generated.

 ### Adding to the code

 Now let's change the existing command and have it do something.

+In `commands/root.go`:

 Add pkg `"fmt"` in the imports: